pstwh/tcb/README.md

 ## TODO

-- [ ] Implement things in a better way.
+- [x] Implement things in a better way.
-- [ ] Allow Whisper transcription without external bin calls.
+- [x] Allow Whisper transcription without external bin calls.
 - [ ] Make a better cli interface.
+- [ ] Allow streming transcription.
+- [ ] Allow more than two devices.
+- [ ] Better project structure.
+- [ ] Shortcut for model download.
+- [ ] Add cpu and gpu build (currently is using cuda by default and you need to build whisper.cpp first).
 - [ ] In the future maybe for a new project add a GUI for easier device selection and recording management.